Newton Abbot railway station: Recent history

-After many years as an 'open station', new ticket barriers were installed in August 2017.
+After many years as an open station, new ticket barriers were installed in August 2017.

 Accidents and incidents

 Newton Abbot has proved to be an accident-prone station.
-On 22 August 1851 the locomotive Brigand was derailed and Switchman Bidgood had to pay one pound towards its repairs.
+On 22 August 1851, the locomotive Brigand was derailed and Switchman Bidgood had to pay one pound towards its repairs.

-The investigation into a collision in August 1875 revealed that it was normal practice at Newton to ignore the signal that controlled movements from the siding to the main line, as a result of which it was decided to interlock the signals and points here, one of the first such installations to be authorised on the South Devon Railway.
+The investigation into a collision in August 1875 revealed that it was normal practice at Newton to ignore the signal that controlled movements from the siding to the main line; as a result, it was decided to interlock the signals and points here, one of the first such installations to be authorised on the South Devon Railway.

-On 21 October 1892 an engine shunting the siding at Aller Junction derailed and fell on its side.
+On 21 October 1892, an engine shunting the siding at Aller Junction derailed and fell on its side.

-In more recent times, a collision occurred on 25 March 1994 when a Class 158 DMU, working a to Cardiff service, ran into the back of a Class 43 standing in the platform with a to Edinburgh train.
-Thirty-one people were injured.
-Then in March 1997 a similar train from London was derailed by a bearing failure as it approached the station.
+In more recent times, a collision occurred on 25 March 1994 when a Class 158 diesel multiple unit, working a to service, ran into the back of a Class 43 standing in the platform with a to train; 31 people were injured.
+Then, in March 1997, a similar train from London Paddington was derailed by a bearing failure as it approached the station.